-- Want your company or services to be added to this buyer’s guide?
+- Want your company or services to be considered for this buyer’s guide?
 Please email your request to email@example.com with the URL of the buying guide in the subject line.

-CloudHQ was founded in 2011 and is based in San Francisco.
+cloudHQ was founded in 2011 and is based in San Francisco.
 It can sync across many cloud platforms but works best with any Google apps such a Google Drive and Gmail.

 CloudHQ fully integrates all your Google related apps with other cloud-based services such as Salesforce, Dropbox and Evernote.
 This solution offers full backup protection for all G Suite apps that may be used within your organisation.
 Even if other organisations you work with use other services such as Dropbox, cloudHQ will sync and integrate all these with your G Suite accounts.
 This means less hassle for you when working over multiple cloud-based solutions.

-CloudHQ offer a free tier that allows users to save emails to the cloud with unlimited backup and sync of Free Cloud Accounts.
-There are paid options, too, which include a free 15-day trial so you don’t have to commit straight away.
-CloudHQ offer a 30-day money back guarantee if you do decide to go for it but ultimately find it is not right for you.
+cloudHQ offer a free tier that allows users to save emails to the cloud with unlimited backup and sync of Free Cloud Accounts.
+There are paid options, too, which include a free 15-day trial so you don’t have to commit straight away. cloudHQ offer a 30-day money back guarantee if you do decide to go for it but ultimately find it is not right for you.

 MultCloud was founded in 2013 by AOMEI Technology.
 They offer a solution that is designed to bind all your cloud storage providers together in one platform, making everything more accessible for you.
 It is a cross-platform, web-based solution.
 In 2016 a Google Chrome extension was released.

-Through the use of copy/paste or by synching between two cloud-based servers, MultCloud makes transferring files a very simple and painless process.
+Through the use of copy/paste or by syncing between two cloud-based servers, MultCloud makes transferring files a very simple and painless process.
 You don’t need to be online for the whole process as MultCloud will complete any data-to-data transmission for you.
 This solution also supports scheduling transfers whenever you need, meaning that you do not have to manually start the process yourself.
 You can schedule it to start migration or to update sync with other cloud services after a certain period of time or you can schedule a transfer process when your system is powered off.

 CloudFuze was founded in 2012 with the goal of providing businesses and private consumers with a way to transfer and migrate their files easily no matter where they are stored.